benhoff/blog/content/adding_discourse.rst

 I added email.mg CNAME to point to mailgun.org, and a krs._domainkey.mg to point to a really long string.
 By clicking the authorize, looks like everything worked.

-Allright, back to the discourse setup.
+All right, back to the discourse setup.

 I'll launch the setup tool.
 Setup wants to create a 2 gig swap file.
 Fine by me.
 Following the defaults for mailgun set by: https://github.com/discourse/discourse/blob/master/docs/INSTALL-email.md